 When I was in my teens, I felt that it was okay to date a non-believer as long as I could bring him to church.
 This thinking trickled on until I was in college but the Lord showed me how dating a non-believer would make me stray, how it spelled trouble and how He was really serious when He said in His Word “Do not be yoked together with unbelievers.”
 (2 Corinthians 6:14)

 Just like you, I’ve had my moments of protesting.
 “Lord baket?
 Eh ang gwapo niya kaya.
 Mabait naman siya.”
-Well well well.
-The Lord did not give me instant answers but through time, He showed me various reasons.
+Well, the Lord did not give me instant answers but through time, He showed me various reasons.
 First, the idea of JESUS as YOUR LORD and SAVIOR.
 How can you fully explain that to someone who is only with you, because you are his focus and NOT JESUS?
-Sure, the guy may patronize you by going to church with you and hanging out with your Christian friends.
+Sure, the guy may try to please you by going to church and hanging out with your Christian friends but putting one’s faith in Jesus is more than that.

 Unless he realizes his need for a Savior, he is never going to FULLY UNDERSTAND YOU.
 He needs to find Christ first.
 He needs to realize that blameless Jesus took on our sins on the cross just so we could go free.
 When you serve in church, do you think he can fully grasp that it isn’t out of obligation?
 We serve out of a thankful heart because of what Jesus did for us on the cross.
 What are his priorities?
 Is God on top of the priority list?
 It may be hard for you to do, but let him go.
-You may be meant for each other; don’t close doors, but maybe now is not the right time for you to be together.
+If the Lord wills for you both to be together in the future, trust Him to bring you together.

 DATING A BELIEVER